WPD holds self-defense class for women

 WICHITA, Kan.
-(KSNW) — The Wichita Police Department (WPD) held a self-defense class for women and girls at the Central Bureau Station.
+(KSNW) — The Wichita Police Department held a self-defense class for women and girls at the Central Bureau Station on Saturday.

 The class was open to women of all ages, with the goal of the class to teach women, teenagers, and young girls how to recognize and avoid dangerous situations.